Ordinary Days :

 The term ‘duet’ is also something that needs addressing for this show.
 Notably that the conversational nature of the singing keeps even two-part harmony to a minimum.
 Saturday at the Met, Fine and Falling are the only numbers that contain significant overlapping vocal lines.
 If you are able to interject the occasional response while playing, the rest of the duets can be treated as solos during the initial learning process.
 For instance, Deb can learn much of Big Picture and her part of Rooftop Duet by herself.

 With these factors in mind, taking a divide-and-conquer approach is the most time-effective approach to Ordinary Days.
 It can also be quite cost-effective, if initial one-on-one/duet rehearsals means you can use someone’s living room rather than hire a rehearsal space.
 A good rehearsal structure would be to start with each of the singers individually, and then get them all together to meet and take a look at the ensemble parts.
 Then pair them off and work through their respective duet material.
 The blocking/staging process can easily function the same way.
 Then you’re ready to start running!
 For our run, the entire cast was only in the same room together about four times before we started doing full runs of the show.
+They each had a couple of one-on-ones for music and blocking, and the rest of the pre-run rehearsals were in pairs.

 Ordinary Days is an exceptionally well-balanced and democratic show in terms of the numbers.
 With a handful of very minor exceptions (Dear Professor Thompson, Big Picture/Hundred Story City and Falling/I’ll Be Here) character appearances leapfrog between numbers throughout the show, giving each cast member ample time for rest and costume changes.
 The democratic nature of Ordinary Days sees each character given three major solos, while participating in four/five duets in their Warren/Deb and Jason/Claire pairings.